arialhamed/arialhamed.github.io/_posts/apk/2021-04-03-forgotten-anne.md

 paid: false
 ---

 > _"Imagine a place where all that is lost and forgotten goes; old toys, letters, socks.
-The Forgotten Lands is a magical world inhabited by Forgotlings; living mislaid objects longing to be remembered." - <a href="https://play.google.com/store/apps/details?id=com.hitcents.forgottonanne" target="_blank">Play Store</a>_
+The Forgotten Lands is a magical world inhabited by Forgotlings; living mislaid objects longing to be remembered." - <a href="https://play.google.com/store/apps/details?id=com.hitcents.forgottonanne">Play Store</a>_

 Forgotton Anne is a seamless cinematic adventure with meaningful storytelling and light puzzle platforming.
 You are Anne, the enforcer who keeps order in the Forgotten Lands, as she sets out to squash a rebellion that might prevent her master, Bonku, and herself from returning to the human world...